Who is JD Vance’s wife Usha Chilukuri Vance?

 Editor

-On day one of the Republican National Convention, Donald Trump finally put months of speculation to rest when he unveiled his pick for his running mate.
+On day one of the Republican National Convention in Milwaukee, Wisconsin, Donald Trump finally put months of speculation to rest when he unveiled his pick for his running mate.

+Ohio Senator JD Vance will join him on the ticket in November’s election and his new role as the Republican Party’s nominee for the vice presidency has inspired fresh interest in the younger man’s back story.

 Many will now be acquainted with his journey from the US Marine Corps to Capitol Hill by way of Ohio State University, Yale Law School and a stint in San Francisco as a venture capitalist with Mithril Capital Management, a firm co-founded by the billionaire Peter Thiel.